ITBE-Lab/MA/README.md

     --Z_Drop <int> [200]                           If the running score during dynamic programming drops faster than <val> stop the extension process.

+    --Detect_Small_Inversions <bool> [false]       Use DP to search for small inversions that do not contain any seeds.

+    --Z_Drop_Inversions <int> [100]                Check for an inversion if the running score during dynamic programming drops faster than <val>.

 ```

 ## Thanks ...